A coroner’s inquest in fatal medical negligence claims happens when someone dies suddenly or in unexplained circumstances.

 A coroner’s inquests cannot decide if medical negligence was a part of a person’s death.
 It can only determine who, why, where and when a death occurred.

-If the negligence involves the death of a loved one, the family will make a claim for compensation, including loss of income for a primary wage earner.
+If the medical malpractice involves the death of a loved one, the family will make a claim for clinical negligence compensation, including loss of income for a primary wage earner.

-The Medical Negligence Team know how to take your claim for medical negligence and get you the compensation you deserve.
+The Medical Negligence Team know how to take your claim and get you the compensation you deserve.

 What is a coroner’s inquest?